What To Watch In Tuesday's Primaries: Wisconsin, Minnesota, Connecticut And Vermont

 Minnesota

 There are primary fights on both sides in the open gubernatorial contest.
-Former Republican Gov. Tim Pawlenty is trying to make a political comeback, but 2014 GOP nominee Jeff Johnson is arguing his time is past.
-Johnson got the endorsement of the state Republican Party after Pawlenty decided not to seek their blessing, but the former governor has the hefty fundraising lead.
+Former Republican Gov. Tim Pawlenty is trying to make a political comeback, but 2014 GOP nominee Jeff Johnson is arguing Pawlenty's time is past.
+Johnson got the endorsement of the state Republican Party after Pawlenty decided not to seek its blessing, but the former governor has the hefty fundraising lead.

 The Democratic side is a five-way race, with ideological divides on full display.
 Polls show former Rep. Tim Walz and Attorney General Lori Swanson in the lead.
 State Rep. Erin Murphy got the endorsement of the state's Democratic-Farmer-Labor Party, outgoing Gov. Mark Dayton and key unions in the state.
 She's criticized both Swanson and Walz for their past "A" ratings from the NRA, but both candidates say their views have now changed on gun control.

-Democratic Sen. Tina Smith, the state's former lieutenant governor who was appointed to the seat after Sen. Al Franken resigned amid allegations of sexual misconduct, is trying to win her primary for a full term.
+Democratic Sen. Tina Smith, the state's former lieutenant governor, who was appointed to the seat after Sen. Al Franken resigned amid allegations of sexual misconduct, is trying to win her primary for a full term.
 She's the favorite against several candidates, the most notable of which is former George W. Bush ethics lawyer Richard Painter, a vocal Trump critic who decided to switch parties to run for the Senate.
 The DFL has accused him of being an opportunist.

 Rep. Keith Ellison, the deputy chairman of the Democratic National Committee, is running for state attorney general against four other candidates.
 But his campaign has been beset in the final stretch by allegations of domestic abuse by an ex-girlfriend.
 Ellison, a progressive leader and first Muslim elected to Congress who's been outspoken in support of the #MeToo movement, has denied the allegations.